Qarik-Group/concourse-tutorial/docs/basics/pipeline-resources.md

   public: true
   plan:
   - get: resource-tutorial
+  ...
 ```

 Any fetched resource can now be an input to any task in the job build plan.
-As discussed in section 3 & section 4, task inputs can be used as task scripts.
+As discussed in lessons [Task Inputs](/basics/task-inputs/) and [Task Scripts](/basics/task-scripts/) task inputs can be used as task scripts.

 The second step runs a user-defined task.
 The pipeline named the task `hello-world`.
 The task itself is not described in the pipeline.
-Instead it is described in a file `task-hello-world/task_hello_world.yml` from the `resource-tutorial` input.
+Instead it is described in a file `tutorials/basic/task-hello-world/task_hello_world.yml` from the `resource-tutorial` input.

 The completed job looks like: